 The top performers in our review are Quicken Premier, the Gold Award winner; Moneydance, the Silver Award winner; and Buxfer, the Bronze Award winner.
 Here’s more on choosing personal finance software that meets your needs, along with detail on how we arrived at our ranking of these 10 programs.

 Keeping on top of your personal finances is undeniably important, but gathering and organizing your statements and bills across all of your accounts can feel overwhelming.
-When money management requires more time, attention and effort than you want to devote to it, personal finance software can help by making the task easier to accomplish and easier to maintain.
+When personal finance management requires more time, attention, and effort than you can devote to it, finance planning software can help by giving you tools that make the task easier to accomplish and maintain.

-You'll find that most personal financial software is available for both PC and Mac, although some still cater to a specific platform or have separate programs for each.
-If you're looking for Mac-specific programs, be sure to check out our Personal Finance Software for Mac review.
-If you need tackling your taxes after your finances are in order, our Online Tax Software review can help.
+Most personal financial software is available for both PC and Mac, although some still cater to a specific platform or have separate programs for each.
+If you're looking for Mac-specific programs, check out our Personal Finance Software for Mac review.
+If you plan to tackle your taxes after your finances are in order, our Online Tax Software review can help.

 What You Should Expect From Personal Finance Software

 All home finance software includes budgeting and reporting tools.
 Look for programs that give you maximum flexibility in tracking and categorizing expenditures, including the ability to split transactions across categories and schedule recurring payments.

 You want to be able manually export your account data in common formats, like Excel or CSV, since few programs export directly to tax services or software.
 You also want to make sure the software has bank-grade security and gives you the option of two-factor authentication and password protection.